Transition between radial and toroidal orders in a trimer-based magnetic metasurface: Conclusions

 \section{Conclusions}

-In conclusion, we have presented a thorough investigation of the transition of the radial order to the toroidal one in a magnetic metasurface conditioned by the influence of an external static magnetic field.
+In conclusion, we have presented a thorough investigation of the transition of the radial (pseudomonopole) order to the azimuthal (toroidal) one in a magnetic metasurface conditioned by the influence of an external static magnetic field.
 The metasurface with trimer-based clusters arranged in a two-dimensional array with the translation unit cell based on identical disk-shaped ferrite resonators (made of $\mathsf{Al}$-doped YIG material) has been considered.
-The study has been carried out with the use of the COMSOL MULTIPHYSICS finite-element electromagnetic solver.
-To provide physical insight, the simulations have been supplemented by analytical and numerical modeling of the eigenfrequencies and scattering characteristics of the individual ferrite resonator.
-The evolution of the collective mode ordering with changing the bias magnetic field has been considered.
-It was found that the $\text{MD}$-based collective hybrid mode of the trimer can be gradually transformed from the radial to toroidal order with increasing the bias magnetic field strength.
+To provide physical insight, the numerical simulations have been supplemented by an analytical description of the eigenfrequencies and scattering characteristics of the individual ferrite resonator and trimer based on them.
+The evolution of the collective mode ordering in the trimer with changing the bias magnetic field has been considered.
+It was found that the collective magnetic dipole mode of the trimer can be gradually transformed from the radial to toroidal order by increasing the bias magnetic field strength.

-We believe that the proposed design of the metasurface can be useful in practical applications due to the possibility of easily switching the nature of the excitation between different magnetic orders and conditions of the electric field localization inside the system.
-Also, the results obtained here can be extended to metasurfaces containing particles made of optically active materials with tensor-valued permittivity.
+We believe that the proposed design of the metasurface can be helpful in practical applications due to the possibility of easily switching the nature of the excitation between different magnetic orders and conditions of the electric field localization inside the system.
+Since electromagnetic effects obey the principle of duality, the presented phenomena should manifest themselves in metasurfaces containing particles made of optically active materials with tensor-valued permittivity.
+In this case, one can expect the rearrangement of the orders generated by a collective electric dipole mode (in particular, this can originate from the EH$_{11\ell}$ mode of a disk-shaped resonator).
+This may be important in terms of scaling such metasurfaces to a higher frequency range.